34 Favorite Fall Flowers and Plants for Your Garden

 Start with Mums

 Start your fall flower show with mums.
-These beauties come in a warm palette of colors that range from sunshine yellow all the way to pink, deep red and burgundy.
+These beauties come in a warm color palette that range from sunshine yellow all the way to pink, deep red and burgundy.

-Mum is short for chrysanthemum, a cultivated plant that needs hot summer days to form foliage and cool fall days to promote flowering.
-Like asters, mums are popular with pollinators like bees and butterflies, a delightful bonus in the late summer garden.
+"Mum" is short for chrysanthemum.
+This cultivated plant needs hot summer days to form foliage and cool fall days to promote flowering.
+Like asters, mums are popular with pollinators, like bees and butterflies.
+They are a delightful bonus in the late summer garden.

 Here's expert advice for growing mums:

-- For maximum bloom, feed regularly with a balanced fertilizer.
+- For maximum bloom, feed mums regularly with a balanced fertilizer.

 - Mums need ventilation to prevent mildew.
 Give them breathing room by spacing them several inches apart.